PhilippeChepy/platform/README.md

 - `terraform-kubernetes-deployments-core`: for core Kubernetes and ingress-controller deployments

 Additionally, integration with Cloudflare is set by applying an additional configuration:
-- `terraform-kubernetes-deployments-ingress-cloudflare`: deploys external-DNS and lets-encrypt integration using DNS01 issuer
+- `terraform-cloudflare`: deploys external-DNS and lets-encrypt integration using DNS01 issuer

 ## Base components and secret management with Vault (terraform-base)